francoameri/tools/hardware-tools/uy2-connector/readme.md

 ## ⚠️ Limitations
 While UY2 connectors are reliable for quick copper joints, they introduce signal integrity loss when used with Ethernet cables:
-- Twist Disruption: Ethernet relies on precise twist ratios in each pair to minimize crosstalk.
+- **Twist Disruption:** Ethernet relies on precise twist ratios in each pair to minimize crosstalk.
 A splice interrupts this geometry.
-- Impedance Mismatch: Certified Ethernet cabling is manufactured to strict impedance standards (100 Ω).
+- **Impedance Mismatch:** Certified Ethernet cabling is manufactured to strict impedance standards (100 Ω).
 A splice alters this balance, leading to reflections and degraded performance.
-- Shielding Loss: Splicing breaks the continuity of shielding or jacket integrity, exposing the cable to external interference.
+- **Shielding Loss:** Splicing breaks the continuity of shielding or jacket integrity, exposing the cable to external interference.
-- Performance Impact: Even if connectivity is restored, throughput and stability may suffer — especially at higher speeds (Gigabit and above).
+- **Performance Impact:** Even if connectivity is restored, throughput and stability may suffer — especially at higher speeds (Gigabit and above).
+- **Standards Compliance:** Splicing Ethernet cables with UY2 connectors does not meet TIA/EIA or ISO cabling standards.
 👉 This is why UY2 connectors should only be used as a temporary workaround for Ethernet.
 For permanent installations, always replace the spliced section with certified cabling to ensure compliance and long‑term reliability.

 ---